Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

 We caution the reader that in this paper, the closed star of a vertex $v$, which we denote by $St(v)$, is defined to be the full subgraph spanned by $v$ and vertices adjacent to $v$.
 This definition is slightly different from the usual one.
 Similarly, $lk(v)$ is defined to be the full subgraph spanned by vertices adjacent to $v$.

-It turns out that $G(\Gamma)$ is of weak type I if and only if the reconstruction map for $G(\Ga)$ always exists, see Theorem \ref{7.28} for a precise statement.
-In particular, all RAAG's with finite outer automorphism group are of weak type I.
+It turns out that $G(\Gamma)$ is of weak type I if and only if one can always reconstruct a map from $G(\Ga)$ to itself from a given isomorphism of its extension complex in the sense of Definition \ref{visible}, see Theorem \ref{7.28} for a precise statement.
+In particular, all RAAGs with finite outer automorphism group are of weak type I.

-A simple example of RAAG of weak type I can be obtained by taking $\Gamma$ to be the graph obtained by gluing a 5-cycle and a 3-cycle along an edge.
-If $G(\Gamma)$ is of weak type I, then $\out(G(\Gamma))$ does not contain non-adjacent transvections and partial conjugations, however, adjacent transvections are allowed.
+If $G(\Gamma)$ is of weak type I, then $\out(G(\Gamma))$ does not contain non-adjacent transvections and partial conjugations, however, $\out(G(\Ga))$ may contain adjacent transvections.
+For example, we can take $\Gamma$ to be the graph which is made of a 5-cycle and a 3-cycle glued along an edge.

-\begin{thm} If $G(\Gamma)$ and $G(\Gamma')$ are of weak type I, then they are quasi-isometric if and only if they are isomorphic. \end{thm}
+\begin{thm}[=Theorem~\ref{7.26}] If $G(\Gamma)$ and $G(\Gamma')$ are of weak type I, then they are quasi-isometric if and only if they are isomorphic. \end{thm}

-Having weak type I is not a quasi-isometric invariant.
-However, the following weaker version of Theorem \ref{1.2} is true when only $G(\Ga_1)$ is of weak type II.
+Having weak type I is not a quasi-isometry invariant (cf. \cite[Example 1.4]{MR2421136}).
+However, the following weaker version of Theorem \ref{1.2} is true when only $G(\Ga_1)$ is of weak type I.